-- Rinse out your mouth with water if you use an inhaled corticosteroid.
-This reduces the likelihood you will get an oral infection.
+- Rinse your mouth with water if you use an inhaled corticosteroid.
+This reduces the risk of an oral infection.

-An individual can periodically show their doctor how they use an inhaler to make sure they are still following the proper techniques.
+A person might periodically show their doctor how they use their inhaler to make sure they are still doing it correctly.

 - Shake before use.
 Shake the inhaler well before use, usually about 10–15 times.
 If a person has not used their inhaler in 2–3 weeks, they should “prime” it by squirting out 2–3 puffs into the air.

 - Avoid towel-drying the spacer.
-Towel- or cloth-drying could cause the spacer to take on an electric charge.
-This can make the inhaled medication stick to the sides of the spacer and reduce its effectiveness.
+Drying it with any cloth could cause the spacer to take on an electric charge.
+This can make the medication stick to the sides of the spacer and reduce its effectiveness.

 - Place the mouthpiece under the top teeth.
-If a person has trouble getting a tight seal around the inhaler’s mouthpiece, they can try placing the mouthpiece under the top teeth.
-This position usually allows for a tighter seal.
+If it is difficult to make a tight seal around the inhaler’s mouthpiece, try placing the mouthpiece under the top teeth.

 - Check the equipment regularly.
-Frequently inspect the chamber to ensure there are no cracks or breaks.
-These could allow medicine to escape.
-Replace a spacer that has cracks.
+This includes checking the chamber for any cracks or breaks and replacing a spacer that has cracks.

 - Help children with the proper technique.
-Caregivers can have the child sit in front of them to steady their head and help the child maintain an upright posture.
-For children who have trouble holding their breath, encourage them to take six practice breaths before using the inhaler.
+A parent or another caregiver can have the child sit in front of them, steady their head, and help them maintain an upright posture.
+Encourage any child who has trouble holding their breath to take six practice breaths before using the inhaler.

-A person can also ask their doctor or child’s pediatrician about further advice specific to the type of medicine they use to ensure they are using the spacer most effectively.
+A person can also ask their doctor or child’s pediatrician for advice specific to the type of medication.

-- A spacer gives someone more time to use the inhaler, making the process simpler.
-It reduces the need for coordination when pressing the inhaler and breathing in the medicine.
+- A spacer gives someone more time to inhale, making the process simpler.
+It also reduces the need for coordination when pressing the inhaler and breathing in the medicine.

 - Spacers extend the amount of time the inhaler takes to deliver medicine.
-This means the lungs absorb the medicine slower and more smoothly.
+This means that the lungs absorb the medicine more slowly and smoothly.

-- People inhale a greater concentration of medication into the lungs.
+- A person inhales a greater concentration of medication into their lungs.

-- Using a spacer reduces the risk of side effects, such as oral thrush, that can occur when using an inhaler that contains corticosteroids.
+- Using a spacer reduces the risk of side effects, such as oral thrush, when inhaling corticosteroids.

-If a person is concerned that using their inhaler without a spacer is not delivering their medications effectively, a doctor may recommend a spacer.
+For anyone with concerns about using their inhaler effectively, a doctor may recommend a spacer.